fachat/csa_ultracpu/CPLD/VIDEO.md

 3. Character attribute data (r20/r21)

 Character memory is mapped to bank 0 at boot, but can be unmapped and only be available in bank 8 (VRAM) using the control port
+The address of the character memory in the video bank can be set with registers r12/r13.

+The character attribute data address in the video bank can be set with registers r20/r21.

+Note that for "usual" operation, it makes most sense to map the character and attribute data to places in the video bank that can be mapped to the video windows at $8xxx in bank 0 with the control register described above.

+Typically the display is either 80 or 40 columns with 25 lines.
+Using other values for character cell height, character cell count, or characters displayed per line, this area can be modified in certain ranges.
+As long as the ranges fit into the given 640x480 pixels of the VGA canvas, they will be displayed.
+Anything outside the defined ranges will be displayed in border colour.

 The character set is 8k in size: two character sets of 4k each, switchable with the VIA I/O pin given to the CRTC as in the PET.
-Register 12 can be used to select one of 4 such 8k sets.
-Note that each character occupies 16 bytes (not 8 as in the typical Commodore character set), so the 9th rasterline for a character may be used.
+Note that each character occupies 16 bytes (not 8 as in the typical Commodore character set), so the 9th (or more) rasterlines for a character may be used.
-Character set data is mapped to the lower half of bank 8 (VRAM bank 0, i.e. A15=0).
+Character set data can be mapped to the full video bank in steps of 8k via register R28.

 #### Hires mode

-Hires mode is available in 40 as well as 80 "column" mode, i.e. either 320x200 or 640x200 pixels.
+Hires mode is available in 40 as well as 80 "column" mode, i.e. mainly either in 320x200 or 640x200 pixels.
+Using other values for character cell height, character cell count, or characters displayed per line, this area can be modified.
+See comments on ranges above.

 1. Bitmap data memory (r12/r13) and
 2. Character attribute data (r20/r21)